 How Does Circular Prestressing Work?

-- Concrete Curing: The concrete cures under the influence of these pre-stresses, resulting in a stronger and more durable structure.
+The concrete cures under the influence of these pre-stresses, resulting in a stronger and more durable structure.
+During the curing process, the concrete is held in a compressed state, which improves its resistance to cracking and failure when subjected to external loads.

 What Are the Benefits of Circular Prestressing?